The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Introduction

 The ``image soft embedding'' is, by definition, a fixed-length sequence of continuous variables that the model is conditioned to interpret as meaningful context.
-We hypothesize that this pre-existing pathway can be repurposed to transmit dense reasoning information between disjoint model families without the need to fine-tune the backbone parameters, yielding three key properties: (1) \textbf{Lightweight:} a small codec (e.g., $\sim$0.05B parameters) trained with a small amount of data, rather than a large, pair-specific translator; (2) \textbf{Modular:} once trained, codecs can be plugged in to connect arbitrary combinations of already-supported agents in an MAS without retraining pairwise adapters; and (3) \textbf{Bounded:} we can fix both the number of latent inference steps and the message bandwidth by mapping into a fixed-size visual token space, avoiding unbounded KV-cache translation where runtime can grow and errors may accumulate over long exchanges.
-We term this novel communication channel the \emph{Vision Wormhole}.
-A wormhole is a speculative structure linking disparate points in spacetime, acting as a tunnel that allows instantaneous passage between distant locations or even separate universes \citep{einstein1935particle}.
-Analogously, our method bridges the universes of two completely heterogeneous neural networks.
-By encoding the reasoning traces of a sender model into a format that mimics the statistical properties of visual tokens, we create a tunnel through the VLM's vision encoder.
-This allows high-bandwidth, model-agnostic information transfer, effectively treating the visual pathway not just as an eye for the physical world, but as a universal port for model-to-model telepathy.
+We repurpose this pre-existing pathway to transmit dense reasoning information between disjoint model families without fine-tuning the backbone parameters, yielding three properties: (1) \textbf{Lightweight:} per-family codecs are substantially smaller than per-pair latent translators (e.g., 818\,MB for Qwen3-0.6B$\to$Qwen2.5-0.5B); (2) \textbf{Modular:} a new VLM family joins by training one codec, not $N$ pairwise adapters; and (3) \textbf{Bounded:} we fix both the number of latent inference steps and the message bandwidth by mapping into a fixed-size visual token space, avoiding unbounded KV-cache translation where runtime can grow and errors may accumulate over long exchanges.
+We name this channel the \emph{Vision Wormhole}: a continuous bridge through the VLM's vision-token input space that lets agents from disjoint architectural families exchange dense latent state without translating through text.

-\paragraph{Contributions.} To address these challenges, we propose \textbf{The Vision Wormhole}, a novel framework that repurposes the vision pathway of VLMs for text-free agent collaboration.
+\paragraph{Contributions.} We introduce \textbf{The Vision Wormhole}, which repurposes the vision pathway of VLMs for text-free agent collaboration.
 Our contributions are four-fold:

-\begin{itemize} [leftmargin=*, nosep] \item \textbf{The Vision Wormhole Mechanism:} We propose a paradigm shift by treating the VLM's vision encoder not as a sensory organ, but as a robust \textit{communication interface}.
-By injecting latent information through the \textit{image soft embedding} pathway, we bypass the discrete bottleneck of the text tokenizer.
-This exploits the VLM's native capability to process continuous signals, effectively resolving the Off-Manifold incompatibility that plagues text-only LLMs.
+\begin{itemize} [leftmargin=*, nosep] \item \textbf{The Vision Wormhole Mechanism:} We reconceptualize the VLM's vision encoder as a continuous \textit{communication interface} between heterogeneous agents, not the sensory channel it was trained for.
+Injecting latent information through the \textit{image soft embedding} pathway bypasses the discrete bottleneck of the text tokenizer and exploits the VLM's native capability to consume continuous signals, sidestepping the off-manifold problem that breaks text-only LLMs under arbitrary continuous inputs.